ffh571/velociraptor-web/content/docs/_index.md

 Welcome to Velociraptor's documentation.

-If you're new to Velociraptor, you should start by reading the [Getting Started](./getting-started) guide, which will walk you through setting up a small test deployment.
+If you're new to Velociraptor, you should start by reading the [Getting Started](./getting-started) guide, which guides you through setup and running your first hunts.

 The [User Interface](./user-interface) guide is also worth reviewing.